We collaborate with leading academics, cause area experts and policymakers to inform our actions to positively shape the long-term future.

 Ensuring the Safety of Artificial Intelligence

-Dr. Amanda Askell, Research Scientist in AI Policy
+Dr. Amanda Askell, Research Scientist in AI Alignment

 Dr. Askell writes on the long-term impact of artificial intelligence (AI) and the systems that employ it.
 Because AI can be applied to various problems it has the potential to have an extremely positive impact on the future while also posing risks, especially if AI systems are not developed and deployed with care.
 This chapter is an introduction to AI and AI policy, and the positive impact that AI safety work can have on the long-term future.

-Lord Bob Kerslake, Former Head of Civil Service
+Lord Robert Kerslake, Former Head of Civil Service

 Lord Kerslake writes on the challenges that central governments face when trying to implement long-term thinking on cross-cutting issues, such as the lack of capacity for long-term thinking in the UK civil service.
 He argues that philanthropy can fill in the gaps when governments fail to act, highlighting George Peabody as an example of a philanthropist who has achieved long-term impact.

 Navigating the Garden of Forking Paths More Wisely

 Prof. Hiski Haukkala, Professor of International Relations, former Chief of Cabinet to the President of Finland